 Verminous was half-man, half-rat who was very into crimes involving poor sanitation.
 He was also extremely fashion forward in his use of a flowing head scarf.

 Ma-Ti’s ring was Heart, which allowed him to talk to animals.
-The power of Heart was sort of like Jai the Culture Guy from Queer Eye For The Straight Guy; really ill-defined and kind of useless, but everyone pretended like it was valuable and important.
+The power of Heart was sort of like Jai and Karamo the Culture Guys from Queer Eye For The Straight Guy/Queer Eye; really ill-defined and kind of useless, but everyone pretended like it was valuable and important.

 Gaia was voiced by Whoopi Goldberg (!) and Margot Kidder (!!) during the series.
 Gaia was actually very cool because she was purposefully designed to be an amalgamation of all races on Earth.
 Gaia’s home of Hope Island (located in the Bahamas, where all secret islands seem to be located.
 See Paradise Island) was screaming to be made into a playset – and almost was!